Middlesbrough F.C.

 Middlesbrough Football Club (/ˈmɪdəlzbrə/ MID-əlz-brə) is a professional association football club based in Middlesbrough, North Yorkshire.
-They compete in the EFL Championship, the second level of the English football league system.
-Nicknamed the Boro, they were formed in 1876 and are the 11th oldest football league club in England and Wales.
+They compete in the Championship, the second tier of English football.
+Nicknamed "the Boro", they were formed in 1876 and are the 12th oldest football league club in England and Wales.
 The club have played at the Riverside Stadium since 1995, having previously played at Ayresome Park for 92 years, from 1903 to 1995.

 Middlesbrough were one of the founding members of the Premier League in 1992, and have spent all but two seasons of their entire history as a professional club competing within the top two tiers of English football.
 Their highest league finish to date was third place in the top flight in the 1913–14 season.
 The outbreak of the First World War stunted their push for a first top division title, though the club pushed again during the inter-war years, finishing fourth in the 1938–39 season before the Second World War halted the English leagues and again prevented a push for a first title.
 The club came within minutes of folding in 1986 before they were saved by a consortium led by board member and later chairman Steve Gibson.
-A remarkable recovery saw the club immediately earn back to back promotions to the top division in the 1986–87 and 1987–88 seasons.
+A remarkable recovery saw the club immediately earn back-to-back promotions to the top division in the 1986–87 and 1987–88 seasons.
 The club were runners-up in the FA Cup and League Cup in 1997 while also being relegated following a controversial 3-point deduction, and losing another League Cup final the following season.
 Under Steve McClaren, the club won the League Cup in 2004, its first major silverware, and reached the 2006 UEFA Cup final.
 The club has played one Premier League season since relegation in 2009.

 Middlesbrough is the only major professional football club in the greater Teesside area (the 14th biggest urban area in England), the Tees Valley, and the county of North Yorkshire (the largest county in England by area).
-The club has regional rivalries with the two closest major clubs, Newcastle United (the Tyne–Tees derby) and Sunderland (the Tees–Wear derby).
+The club has regional rivalries with Newcastle United F.C (the Tyne–Tees derby) and Sunderland A.F.C. (the Tees–Wear derby).

 The club's traditional kit is red with white detailing, often in the form of a white chest band.
 The home shorts and sock colours have interchangeably been shifted between red and white, complementing the red shirt that was adopted in 1899.
-The various crests throughout the club's history, the most recent of which was adopted in 2007, incorporate a lion rampant.
+The various crests throughout the club's history, the most recent of which was adopted in 2026, incorporates a lion within a roundel crest linking to Teesside landmarks.
+For the 2026–27 season this has been made golden with 150 years printed below it.